epiverse-trace/tutorials/instructors/03-practical-chains.md

   - Would you recommend a backward tracing strategy?
 - Interpret: How would you communicate these results to a decision-maker?
-- Compare: What differences you identify from other group outputs? (if available)
+- Compare: What differences do you identify from other group outputs?
+  (if available)

 ### Inputs